filipi86/Investigation/APT34 - Threat Hunting.md

-Additionally, an email from the Cyber Threat Intelligence team at XXXXXXX mentions that the XXXXXXXXXXXXXX, which includes information on the **Earth Simnavaz attacks**, is shared within the OT Vulnerability- & Incident-Management teams channel
+Additionally, an email from the Cyber Threat Intelligence team at XXXXXXX mentions that the XXXXXXXXXXXXXX, which includes information on the **Earth Simnavaz attacks**, is shared within the Vulnerability & Incident Management teams channel

 - Mandiant analysts are constantly releasing new insights into adversary activity through our Mandiant Advantage platform.
 This report